-We’re sorry you’re facing issues trying to log in to your online account.
-Whether this is a Virgin Mobile account, Virgin Media account or you’re struggling to access your Virgin Media emails, we’ve got you covered.
+Having trouble signing in to your Virgin Media online account?
+Whether this is your Virgin Mobile account, My Virgin Media account or you’re struggling to access your emails in Virgin Media Mail, we’ve got you covered.

 Your My Virgin Media username is your email address, to get a reminder of what email you use, you'll need to confirm: